mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 When taking on work for the sprint, if you’re on the FxA team, consider taking on around 50% less than usual in order to allocate a portion of each day to triage ownership duties.
 If you’re on the SubPlat team, consider taking on around 20% less than usual to assist with dependency updates or high priority bugs that come up, explained below.
 If you’re in the middle of high priority feature work, fill your availability with that work.
 Otherwise, favor taking on a high priority maintenance item(s).

 :::tip
 If you're new to owning triage, make sure you have access to Bugzilla (FxA) or Stripe (SubPlat).
-Also, set up your VPN ([instructions are on Mana][mana-vpn]) so you can access the FxA Admin Panel, and request a license from the service desk.
+Also, set up your VPN ([instructions are on Confluence][mana-vpn]) so you can access the FxA Admin Panel, and request a license from the service desk.
 [See what LDAP groups you must be in][bugzilla-common-scenarios-ldap] to access the Admin Panel.
 :::

 ## What are the Triage Owner Responsibilities?

-At a high level, the triage owner is responsible for:
+At a high level, the FxA triage owner is responsible for:

 * Hosting the weekly triage meeting
   * Triaging any new issues in Jira as a team
   * Triaging any new issues in Sentry as a team
-  * If SubPlat triage owner, triage new issues in Stripe as a team
 * If FxA triage owner, triage new issues in FxA Bugzilla near-daily (as a team if there is time in the triage meeting)
 * Checking if there's any PRs, from team members or contributors, that don't have a reviewer, that you can help move along
 * Helping with Dependabot PRs